 Kelly’s small perch atop flagpoles offered few comforts.
 He sat on a cushioned seat, about 13 inches wide.
 He fashioned rope stirrups for his feet to keep his balance and protect him from falling off.
 Kelly did not sleep at night, but rather took quick, five-minute naps throughout the pole sitting.

 During his flagpole sitting stunts, Kelly did not eat solid food, relying on a diet of mostly broth, coffee, and cigarettes.
-Like the humorous example of the pole skater in John Steinbeck’s novel, Cannery Row, a burning question in the minds of the public concerned how exactly Kelly went to the bathroom during the sittings.
-It’s believed that he discreetly placed a tube that carried bodily waste down the pole and to a receptacle on the ground.
+Like the humorous example of the pole skater in John Steinbeck’s Cannery Row, a burning question in the minds of the public was how exactly Kelly relieved himself during the sittings.
+It’s believed that he discreetly placed a tube that carried bodily waste down the pole and into a receptacle on the ground.

-After Kelly’s Baltimore flagpole sitting, children and teens in the city followed suit.
-A 15-year-old named Avon Foreman sat on a flagpole for 10 days, 10 hours and 10 seconds.
-Baltimore mayor William Frederick Boening sent Foreman a letter after his feat, praising his determination and suggesting that pole sitting was not unlike the “old pioneer spirit of early America.”
+After Shipwreck Kelly’s flagpole sitting in Baltimore, children and teens in the city followed suit.
+Strange thought it may seem, flagpole sitting became especially popular among America’s youth as children competed for new records and local notoriety in their hometowns.
+A 15-year-old named Avon Foreman sat on a flagpole for 10 days, 10 hours, and 10 seconds.
+Baltimore mayor William Frederick Boening sent Foreman a letter after his feat, praising his determination and suggesting that pole sitting embraced “old pioneer spirit of early America.”

-Baltimore flagpole sitters Avon Foreman and Ruth McCruden.
+Flagpole sitters Avon Foreman and Ruth McCruden in 1929

 Baltimore flagpole sitters Avon Foreman and Ruth McCruden in 1929.
 (Source)